 1. Receiving Test Kits

-Once registered, test kits can be picked up from the Atrium during these times:
+Once registered, test kits can be picked up by emailing email@example.com.

 2. Taking a Test

-Follow the detailed self-testing instructions on the sheet provided with your kit or at the bottom of this page.
-Once you have completed your rapid test, follow these steps:
+Follow the detailed on the sheet provided with your kit or at the bottom of this page.
+The links below contain detailed instructions specifically for the type of rapid test provided to you:

 3. Reporting Results

-You MUST report all tests and their results before picking up more tests from the Rapid Testing Program.
+You must report all tests before picking up more tests from the Rapid Testing Program.

 Follow the Provincial Antigen Point-of-Care Testing Guidance if you need more information on what to do for your test result.